HDembinski/numba-stats/README.md

 c = norm.cdf(x, mu, sigma)
 ```

-The functions are vectorized on the variate `x`, but not on the shape parameters of the distribution.
+The functions are vectorized over the variate `x`, but not over the shape parameters of the distribution, which must be scalars (see [Rationale](#rationale) for an explanation).
 Ideally, the following functions are implemented for each distribution:

 - `pdf`: probability density function
 - `logpdf`: the logarithm of the probability density function (can be computed more efficiently and accurately for some distributions)